AgentJ-MIb/Pegasus-Script/README.md

 5. The executable will be located in the current directory.
 You can move it to a directory in your PATH for easier access.

 ## Getting Started
-To start using Plutonium, you need to create a script file with the `.plm` extension.
+To start using Plutonium, you need to create a script file with the `.ptn` extension.
 Here's a simple example to get you started:
 ```
 # This is a comment in Plutonium
 puts("Hello, world");